 …until you realize your recorder’s battery is dead, or, if you still rock a traditional pen & paper combo, you haven’t jotted down a few important details.
 Cue the panic sweats.

-AI transcription reduces the risk of missing important details and eliminates the need for extreme redundancy (like carrying four voice recorders), at least to some extent.
+AI meeting transcripts reduce the risk of missing important details and eliminates the need for extreme redundancy (like carrying four voice recorders), at least to some extent.

 You’re a note-taking ninja, with lightning-fast reflexes and a pen that moves like a blur.
 You’re like a cheetah on the savannah, chasing down every detail with speed and grace.
 Buuut… you still need to put in the time and effort to process your notes so you can actually use them.

-And this is where language models like ChatGPT shine.
+And this is where language models like the GPT-4 powering ChatGPT shine.

 AI note-taking tools can instantly summarize lengthy documents, meeting notes, or a 3-hour-long lecture.
 Just so they don’t look like a 400-page manual that came with your car.